A lot happens behind the scenes of a sales department.

 A lot of departments work to support the sales team: sales enablement, customer success, and even marketing.
 Because the overall mission of these departments is to set the sales team up for success, there can be some overlap and confusion when it comes to responsibilities.

 Make sure that each department, especially sales enablement and sales operations, has their own specific set of tasks and deliverables.
 Overlap is inevitable, so make sure there is an action plan for these situations.

-If there is no process or methodology to the way your sales team goes about selling, the sales ops team won’t have anything to work with.
+If there is no process or methodology to the way your sales team goes about selling, the team won’t have anything to work with.
 Make sure your business has a clearly defined sales process, funnel, and pipeline.

 This will make the outcome of in-progress sales more predictable and give the sales ops team a better starting place when strategizing.

 The sales and sales enablement teams are more responsible for taking action based on the ops team’s decision making.
-This can create a blurry image of when the sales ops team actually needs to take action themselves.
+This can create a blurry image of when the team actually needs to take action themselves.

 As your company grows and changes, your sales operations team, strategies, and tactics all need to adapt with it.
-Keeping pace with change can be difficult, but your sales operations team needs to be ready to act based on any alteration in the sales team or their primary goals.
+Keeping pace with change can be difficult, but your operations team needs to be ready to act based on any alteration in the sales team or their primary goals.